jepsen-io/jepsen/infoq/article.markdown

 last few numbers in the set (mod 5) are all 0 and 1--corresponding to clients which kept using n1 as a primary in the minority component.

+In any replication scheme with failover, Redis provides neither high availability nor consistency.
+Only use Redis as a "best-effort" cache and shared heap where arbitrary data loss or corruption is acceptable.

 ## MongoDB

 MongoDB is a document-oriented database with a similar distribution design to Redis.
-In a replica set, there exists a single writable primary node which accepts writes, and asynchronously replicates those writes as an oplog to N secondaries.
+In a replica set, there exists a single primary node which accepts writes and asynchronously replicates a log of its operations ("oplog") to N secondaries.
 However, there are a few key differences from Redis.

 First, Mongo builds in its leader election and replicated state machine.